dtcenter/MET/met/docs/Users_Guide/point-stat.rst

 Practical information
 _____________________

 The Point-Stat tool is used to perform verification of a gridded model field using point observations.
 The gridded model field to be verified must be in one of the supported file formats.
-The point observations must be formatted as the NetCDF output of the point reformatting tools described in Chapter :ref:`reformat_point`.
+The point observations must be formatted as the NetCDF output of the point reformatting tools described in :numref:`reformat_point`.
 The Point-Stat tool provides the capability of interpolating the gridded forecast data to the observation points using a variety of methods as described in :numref:`matching-methods`.
 The Point-Stat tool computes a number of continuous statistics on the matched pair data as well as discrete statistics once the matched pair data have been thresholded.

 point_stat usage
 ~~~~~~~~~~~~~~~~